Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

   * Search path for EasyConfig files with ``eb -S`` and ``eb --search``

-     1. Our own system repository
+     1. Every directory of the robot search path is automatically included and does not need to be added to EASYBUILD_SEARCH_PATHS

      2. The [LUMI-EasyBuild-contrib repository](https://github.com/Lumi-supercomputer/LUMI-EasyBuild-contrib),
-        if that one is installed next to the production repository
+        as that one is not in the robot path in non-user mode.

      3. Not yet done, but we could maintain a local copy of the CSCS repository and enable search in that also.